fioremartiro/PortfolioProjectsData/9. Exploratory Data Analysis - R/README.md

 This project focuses on exploratory data analysis (EDA) using R. The project consists of various tasks related to data collection, cleaning, and visualization, applying advanced data analysis techniques to semi-structured and unstructured data.

 ## Files Included
-- **Ejercicio práctico 4**: Practical exercise applying concepts from the course.
 - **Tarea4_FiorellaMartinez.rmd**: The RMarkdown file containing the code and analysis steps.

 ## Instructions